-On April 18, 2019, GACC issued Announcement No. 66 of 2019 on the Publication of the Electronic Conversion or Scanning Document Format Standards for Customs Declaration Forms and Documents which optimized the electronic form of the forms and documents accompanying the customs declaration forms and provided uniform standards and was implemented on May 1, 2019.
+On April 18, 2019, GACC issued Announcement No. 66 of 2019 on the Publication of the Electronic Conversion or Scanning Document Format Standards for Customs Declaration Forms and Documents which optimized the electronic form of the forms and documents accompanying the customs declaration forms and provided uniform standards and was implemented on

+May 1, 2019.
 (Link 1.27)

-The information is diverse, but not well-organized and there is still room for improvement.
+The implementation is relatively adequate, but there is still room for improvement.

-China Customs should classify the existing entry-exit processes according to means of trade or transportation, types of goods, etc., provide detailed, intuitive and instructive procedures and the required forms and documents for businesses, and continue to integrate the information on the entry and exit inspection and quarantine policies issued by the former AQSIQ.
+China Customs should classify the existing entry-exit processes according to means of trade or transportation, types of goods, etc., provide detailed, intuitive and instructive procedures and the required forms and documents for businesses.